Cold Email for Real Estate Agents: Templates That Convert

 I work extensively in this area and have relationships with several homeowners considering selling in the next 3–6 months — before their homes hit the market.

-If you’re serious about [Neighborhood Name], getting early access to these off-market opportunities could save you competing against 10+ other offers.
+If you’re serious about [Neighborhood Name], getting early access to these off-market opportunities could save you from competing against 10+ other offers.

 Would you be open to a quick call to discuss what you’re looking for?
 I can share details on 2–3 properties that might fit.